 It goes without saying that the pandemic had a notable impact on supply chains, and manufacturing operations as we once knew them.
-In a post-pandemic landscape, using data is crucial to not only establishing and maintaining a competitive edge, but to optimize operations and meet customers' needs, in an ever-growing customer-centric world.
+In a post - pandemic landscape, using data is crucial to not only establishing and maintaining a competitive edge, but to optimize operations and meet customers' needs, in an ever-growing customercentric world.
 Labor shortages due to lockdowns and concerns over employee safety have caused production and shipment delays, and subsequent drops in customer satisfaction.
 Also, today's customers want varied products in a short period of time.
 This is driving organizations to be resilient and customer centric to deliver what customers want at the right time.

-Data analytics can help organizations understand and optimize the customer experience while aiding with service assurance.
+Data analytics can help organizations understand and optimize the customer experience while aiding service assurance.
 By employing advanced analytics and machine learning (ML) across the value chain, organizations have a clear view of repeating patterns and can achieve improved and more efficient product development, supply chains and production capabilities.
 ML in manufacturing allows organizations to bridge the gap between machines and humans, with humans having the ability to interact with machines, even from a distance.
 This is something critical in the industry, particularly when thinking about localized manufacturing sites such as distribution centers and warehouses.
 IT/OT convergence helps customers to improve manufacturing enterprise visibility enabling operational excellence.

-Understanding the customer and product lifecycle visibility are core focus areas for manufacturing organizations, with customer and prospect data (56%), connected product data (50%), customer sentiment data (50%), supply-chain data (49%), and market data (48%) being the most used data sources.
+Understanding the customer, and product lifecycle visibility are core focus areas for manufacturing organizations, with market data (68%), customer and prospect data (66%), supply-chain data (64%), and connected product data (60%) being the most used data sources.

 While the changing behaviors of both customers, and therefore products, provides increasingly complex data, new opportunities to meet customer needs emerge.
 This is particularly important across the industry, to give organizations a unified view of their customer and product data across the business and within departments.
-This is further reiterated by those that use data and analytics to improve the customer experience and satisfaction (58%) - engaging with customer centric data sources will pave the way for organizations to be able to improve the overall experience.
+This is further reiterated by those that use data and analytics to improve the customer experience and satisfaction (65%) - engaging with customer centric data sources will pave the way for organizations to be able to improve the overall experience.

-As well as improving the customer experience, reducing risks (56%) and gaining a competitive edge (51%) are other areas organizations currently use data and analytics for.
+As well as improving the customer experience, reducing risks (60%) and gaining a competitive edge (58%) are other areas where organizations currently use data and analytics.
 Manufacturers can enable a range of powerful use cases by harnessing data and applying modern analytics, such as throughput optimization and predictive maintenance, to reduce business risks and increase competitiveness.
 Data and analytics will allow organizations to optimize their product scheduling, sales forecasting, reduce costs, and increase profitability with customers.

 Organizations also demonstrate engaging with several stages across the data lifecycle process.
-Data collection (64%), security and governance (61%), and data enrichment (54%) are the main areas utilized in this context.
-Data digestion and monitoring at the Edge, as well as data pipeline processing, are of course essential, with the sheer volume of data organizations will be expected to manage on a frequent basis.
+Data collection (75%), security and governance (73%), and data enrichment (64%) are the main areas utilized in this context.
+Data digestion and monitoring at the Edge, as well as data pipeline processing, are of course also essential; with the sheer volume of data organizations will be expected to manage on a frequent basis.

 Manufacturing velocity is also critical to operations, in terms of how fast materials under process are moving towards a dispatchable state.
-It's positive then, that two fifths (40%) of IT decision makers (ITDMs) have completely achieved leveraging solutions optimized for speed and access across on-premises and cloud infrastructure.
+It's positive then, that more than a quarter (27%) of IT decision makers (ITDMs) have completely achieved leveraging solutions optimized for speed and access across on premises and cloud infrastructure.